 The Company is authorized to issue 400,000,000 shares of common stock, par value \$0.01 per share, and 10,000,000 shares of undesignated preferred stock, par value \$0.01 per share, issuable in one or more series as designated by the Company's board of directors.
 No other class of capital stock is authorized.
-As of June 30, 2022 and December 31, 2021, 257,276,847 and 251,477,562 shares of common stock, respectively, were issued and outstanding and no shares of preferred stock were outstanding.
+As of September 30, 2022 and December 31, 2021, 263,156,165 and 251,477,562 shares of common stock, respectively, were issued and outstanding and no shares of preferred stock were outstanding.

 In February 2018, the Company entered into a controlled equity offering sales agreement (the "CF Sales Agreement") with Cantor Fitzgerald & Co. ("Cantor Fitzgerald"), as sales agent, pursuant to which the Company may offer and sell, from time to time, through Cantor Fitzgerald, shares of the Company's common stock having an aggregate offering price of up to \$50.0 million or such other amount as may be permitted by the Sales Agreement.
 Under the Sales Agreement, Cantor Fitzgerald may sell shares by any method deemed to be an "at-the-market offering" as defined in Rule 415 under the Securities Act of 1933, as amended.
-For the six months ended June 30, 2022, there were no sales under the CF Sales Agreement.
-For the six months ended June 30, 2021, the Company sold an aggregate of 578,063 shares of the Company's common stock at a weighted average purchase price of \$3.26 per share for an aggregate gross proceeds of approximately \$1.9 million pursuant to the CF Sales Agreement.
+For the nine months ended September 30, 2022, the Company sold 5,059,856 shares of common stock at a weighted average purchase price of \$3.91 per share for gross proceeds of approximately \$19.8 million pursuant to the CF Sales Agreement.
+For the nine months ended September 30, 2021, the Company sold 578,063 shares of the Company's common stock at a weighted average purchase price of \$3.26 per share for gross proceeds of approximately \$1.9 million pursuant to the CF Sales Agreement.

 In the second quarter of 2022, Mann Group converted \$10.0 million of principal and capitalized interest into 4,000,000 shares of common stock.
-In addition, the Company paid quarterly interest by issuing the Mann Group 31,541 shares of common stock.
+In addition, the Company paid quarterly interest by issuing Mann Group 31,541 shares of common stock.